azrulhakimwahab/sd-training/Readme.md

 2) **Scan chains**: Scan chains are the elements in scan-based designs that are used to shift-in and shift-out test data

     <img src="https://user-images.githubusercontent.com/118953938/207635196-ed672c27-3e5b-44eb-9ff9-84eb3a1a955e.png" width=50% height=50%>

-    2.1) Lots and lots of flops/latches in a high-end chip<br>
-        * 200,000 latches on 2nd gen Itanium (static + dynamic)<br>
-    • Scan chains offer two benefits for these latches and flops<br>
-        – Observability: you can stop the chip and read out all their states<br>
-        – Controllability: you can stop the chip and set all of their states<br>
-    • Critical for debugging circuit issues too<br>
-        – They are your easiest “probe” points in the circuit<br>
-        – Can trace back errors to see where they first appear<br>
-    • Great with simulator or when a part fails in some condition<br>
-        – Even more useful with a flexible clock generator<br>
-    • Can stress certain clock cycles, and look at which bits fail<br>

 3) **Generate test patterns** for combo logics

 * DFT benefit: can reduce the high cost in time and effort required to generate test vector sequences for VLSI circuits.